slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'There are far, far better things ahead than any we leave behind.'-- C.S.
 Lewis*

+> *'The best way out is always through.' -- Robert Frost*

 > *'A person often meets his destiny on the road he took to avoid it.' -- Jean de La Fontaine*

 > *'Life is either a daring adventure or nothing at all.' -- Helen Keller*